DangViTin/linuxlearn/book/part2-baremetal/ch10-c-startup-linker.md

 - The vector table at the top is mostly placeholder `b .` (branch-to-self).
 In Chapter 15 we replace those self-loops with real handlers.

 ## 10.4  `main.c`, the LED, again

-> **Lab vs production:** Do not burn fuses, enroll production keys, or sign release images while following the lab.
-> Use throwaway keys and back up the unsigned image plus the key directory before testing irreversible security flows.

 ```c
 #include <stdint.h>